paulocsanz/railway-alarm/README.md

 *This is a draft, it's still in progress*

-Calls WebHook if the state change for some alarm defined through environment variables
+Calls WebHook and sends PagerDuty events if the state changes for some alarm

-Can monitor CPU, Memory, Disk, Ingress or Egress going over or under a threshold.
+Can monitor a HealthCheck endpoint and CPU, Memory, Disk, Ingress or Egress going over or under a threshold.

-Eventually should emit a pager-duty event, send a discord message, a slack message and an email.

-It should also monitor the health-check endpoint and costs, emitting alarms for them.

 ## Environment Variables: